fraya/dylan-docs/README.md

 - [Dylan Sphinx extensions](https://github.com/dylan-lang/sphinx-extensions)

-- [Furo theme](https://github.com/pradyunsg/furo), wich is the default them used in Opendylan's website.
+- [Furo theme](https://github.com/pradyunsg/furo), which is the default them used in Opendylan's website.

 - [Sphinx